Jaemin-Seol/IoT26_Team_project/README.md

 ## YOLO Model Fine-Tuning

-The yolo26s-cls model was fine-tuned on a custom dataset consisting of 10 waste classification categories.
+The YOLO26s-CLS model was fine-tuned on a custom dataset with 10 waste categories, which were grouped into 4 broader recycling classes.

 ```text
 Glass